Kadantte/Gyro7/README.md

 I can speak fluently in Italian 🇮🇹 and English 🇺🇸, but I can also wrap my head around French 🇫🇷 and Spanish 🇪🇸 if needed (^人^)
 Feel free to contact me on Twitter 🐦 at [@pinkcig_](https://twitter.com/pinkcig_), albeit there will be a little bit of a delay, as it is not my favourite platform (∩︵∩)

+If I haven't pushed in a long time, I'm just busy with life :)